Table of contents

 2. Knowledge base software

-According to an article by Harvard Business Review, 81% of customers across industries attempt to resolve issues on their own before contacting a live representative.
+According to Harvard Business Review, 81% of customers across industries attempt to resolve issues on their own before contacting a live representative.

 3. Live chat software